rapid7/le_ruby/README.md

 ssl = false
 datahub_endpoint = Array ["", "10000"]
 host_id = ""
 custom_host = Array[ false, ""]

-#### END USER DEFINED VARIABLES #####
+### END USER DEFINED VARIABLES ###

 DATAHUB_ENDPOINT USER-DEFINED ARRAY

 datahub_endpoint = Array ["", "10000"]
-    The following is a user defined variable array for a datahub_endpoint The 1st parameter is a String which is the DataHub Instance's IP Address.
+datahub_endpoint is a user defined variable array for a datahub_endpoint The 1st parameter is a String which is the DataHub Instance's IP Address.
 Entering ANY value in this field will disable your Token-based logging, set your Token to "" and will direct all log events to your specified DataHub IP Address.

 The 2nd parameter is a String which is the DataHub Port value, default is 10000 but this can be changed on your DataHub Instanc
 This port number must be set, on your DataHub Machine's leproxy settings your /etc/leproxy/leproxyLocal.config file.
 NOTE: if datahub_endpoint has been assigned an IP address and SSL = true, your server will fail gracefully.
 When using Datahub do not enable SSL = true

 HOST_ID